makeitcloudy/makeitcloudy.github.io/_posts/2022-04-15-how-to-configure-mikrotik-openvpn-server.md

 :global PASSWORDCERTPASSPHRASE "12345678"
 :global PASSWORDUSERLOGIN "clientPassword"
 ```
-### Configuration - Execute this piece of code on the device which act as OpenVPN Server
+### Configuration - ROS 6.X - Execute this piece of code on the device which act as OpenVPN Server
 ```shell
 ## generate a CA certificate
 /certificate